Hung-Che/Hermes/README.md

-# Hermes
+# Steering Car
-This wil be a controllable robot that delivers message around.
+This wil be a controllable car that can steer in an incredibly cool way.